-Creating for your home and family during this gift giving season is quick and easy with your Cricut Explore.
-Today I wanted to share with you how I made these Christmas Gift Tags with Cricut Design Space.
+Creating for your home and family during this gift-giving season is quick and easy with your Cricut.
+Today I wanted to share with you how I made these Christmas Gift Tags in Cricut Design Space.
 I hope you’ll be inspired to get out your Cricut and make some for yourself.

 Creating Christmas Gift Tags in Cricut Design Space

 The tag and Christmas tree images that I used to make my tags were from the Tags, Bags, Boxes and More 2 collection.

 Several years ago when I was a Cricut newbie, one of the things I didn’t know, was how to hide contours.
 Therefore, I totally overlooked some of the images that I could have been using.